Latheefa Koya

 Latheefa Beebi Koya (Latīpha Bīvi Kēāya; born 4 February 1973), often called Kak Lat, is a Malaysian politician, lawyer and human rights activist who was the fifth Chief Commissioner of the Malaysian Anti-Corruption Commission (MACC) from June 2019 to March 2020.
 She was a member of the People's Justice Party (PKR) and sat on the central executive committee of PKR.
+She is the first woman and non-Malay to assume office as chief-commissioner.

 Early life

 Latheefa Koya was born in Kerala, India and later moved to Kuala Lumpur, Malaysia at the age of 3 months.
 She is a human rights activist, politician and lawyer.
-After moving to Malaysia, Latheefa settled down and grew up at the city of Petaling Jaya.
+After moving to Malaysia, Latheefa grew up at the city of Petaling Jaya.

 Education

 Latheefa graduated from the University of London with a Bachelor of Laws (Honours) (LL.B.
 (Hons.)) in 1997.
-She later obtained the Malaysian Certificate in Legal Practice in August 1999, enabling her to practice as a lawyer in Malaysia.
+She later obtained the Malaysian Certificate in Legal Practice in August 1999, enabling her to practicse as a lawyer in Malaysia.

 Career

 Latheefa was called to the Malaysian Bar in 2001.
 Since May 2002, she has practiced law in Messrs Daim & Gamany, co-founded by Abdul Daim Zainuddin, former Finance Minister of Malaysia, as an advocate and solicitor.

 Between June 2008 and July 2012, Latheefa was a member of the Petaling Jaya City Council (MBPJ), but quit from her post after rumours emerged regarding her expulsion from the council.
 She later co-founded Lawyers for Liberty (LFL) alongside former Padang Serai Member of Parliament (MP), N. Surendran, in 2011.
 She served as its advisor until 2018 before becoming its executive director.